 Apollo 11 Lunar Module Landing Gear

 It’s a little-known fact, but Canada was the third nation in space—after the Russians and Americans, naturally.
-(Don’t miss these other history lessons your teacher lied to you about.)
+(Here are more history questions people always get wrong.)
 Launched on September 29, 1962, the Alouette satellite was designed to study the ionosphere (the outermost layer of Earth’s atmosphere) and featured an innovative 150-foot antenna that could be unfurled to allow the satellite to transmit and receive radio waves over numerous frequencies.
 The technology was so successful it was used by NASA on both the Gemini and Apollo missions.
 The satellite is still orbiting the Earth as space junk.

 Before this satellite launched, many northern communities had to rely on taped television programs mailed from southern broadcasters.
-Inukitiut for “little brother,” the Anik A1 satellite was the world’s first commercial domestic communication satellite in a geostationary orbit.
+Inuktitut for “little brother,” Anik A1 was the world’s first commercial domestic communication satellite in a geostationary orbit.
 Launched for Telesat Canada on November 9, 1972, the Anik’s signal beam covered the whole of the country, providing Canadians coast-to-coast-to-coast with reliable long-distance telephone services and live television broadcasts.
-Here are 13 more reasons it’s great living in Canada.
+Makes you wonder how many of these classic Canadian TV shows it relayed?

 Canadarm and Canadarm2